 Residents in homeowners associations are getting an early start on holiday décor this year.
-Lights are being strung on homes even earlier as they seek to find some extra joy during the COVID-19 pandemic.
 As is typical during the holiday season, homeowners should be review any seasonal décor guidelines in their community, and follow some simple steps to decorate safely.

 According to Scott Young of Certified Lights, with offices in Houston and Dallas, community managers and boards are receiving more requests this year for holiday classics like wreaths, garlands, and warm white lights.
 “The biggest trend is the move to LED lights.
 While they are more expensive than incandescent lights, they use less electricity and are more reliable.”